CodyYoung206/CodyYoung206.github.io/README.md

 ### If the tips listed above cause distress
 ## EMBRACE THE SUCK

-# It is time to grow.
+# It is time to grow and you do not need to do this all alone.
+Get off the couch and head over to [SYKAPro.com](https://sykapro.com) and schdule your free introductory consultation.

 ```